fuzhongwangcs/fuzhongwangcs.github.io/README.md

   Description of "My Category"
   ```

-* A simple redirect-to-Baidu search is available.
+* A simple redirect-to-Google search is available.
 Just create a page with
   the `search` layout.

   ```
   ---
   layout: search
-  title: Baidu Search
+  title: Google Search
   ---
   ```